fbpx

 When you put your hands on these boots for the first time you can tell right away they are made out of a higher content of rubber.
 The rubber is more supple and soft compared to cheaper boots with higher plastic/clay content.

 There are some scuff marks from branches and bushes around the toe and ankle of the boot but I would expect this and is not concerning at this point.
+So it’s just the thorns that give these boots problems.

 Longevity

 Keep in mind that I am using these boots every day for work and I am walking 5-10 miles per day through some of the toughest bushes and thorns.
+I will say When I know I’ll be working in bad thorn country I have opted to wear my Grange’s to maintain the longevity of the Field Welly’s and reduce the patching.

 Care & Suggestions

-After getting the cuts on my boots I wanted to take measures to prevent the cuts from getting worse and leaking so I reached out to the owner at GunLeaf for suggestions.
+After getting the cuts on my boots I wanted to take measures to prevent the cuts from getting worse and leaking so I reached out to the owner at GumLeaf for suggestions.
 He recommended using AqualSeal FD so I bought some.
 Instead of just covering the cuts, I covered the entire toe of the boot.

-For me, the toe area takes the most abuse so I figured I’d give it extra protection.
+For me, the toe area takes a lot of abuse so I figured I’d give it extra protection.
 After the application, I was impressed with how it came out.
+I would even recommend putting some on a brand-new pair for protection.
+It looks a little ugly but that doesn’t bother me.

 Granger’s Rubber Boot Care